pixelpicosean/mural/README.md

 - [ ] AssetManager for file io
 - [ ] Use a config to compile tests instead of each time
 - [ ] Build file for Linux x86 and x64
+- [ ] Build file for native Mingw-w64 instead of cross-compiling
 - [ ] Separate source and build directory
 - [ ] FBO based CanvasContext
 - [ ] Use `\`` to toggle CPU & FrameTime Graph